mphemming/AWS-Project-2-StaticWebsite/README.md

 5. Click "Save changes".

-:information_source: **Note that 'index.html' used here was renamed to 'index.html.legacy' in order to setup a new 'index.html' in the next section.**
+:information_source: **Note that 'index.html' used here was renamed to 'index.html.legacy' in this repository in order to setup a new 'index.html' in the next section.**

 **Turn off 'Block public access' (if enabled when creating the S3 bucket):**